fbaligand/kibana-enhanced-table/README.md

 Function     | Description
 :----------- | :----------
-[now()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now)  | Returns the number of milliseconds elapsed since January 1, 1970 00:00:00 UTC
+[encodeURIComponent(str)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent)  | Encodes the provided string as a Uniform Resource Identifier (URI) component.
 [indexOf(str, searchValue\[, fromIndex\])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/indexOf)  | Returns the index within the calling String object of the first occurrence of the specified value, starting the search at fromIndex.
 Returns -1 if the value is not found.
 [lastIndexOf(str, searchValue\[, fromIndex\])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/lastIndexOf)  | Returns the index within the calling String object of the last occurrence of the specified value, searching backwards from fromIndex.
 Returns -1 if the value is not found.
+[now()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now)  | Returns the number of milliseconds elapsed since January 1, 1970 00:00:00 UTC
 [replace(str, substr, replacement)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace)  | Returns a new string with first match of substr replaced by a replacement.
 Only the first occurrence will be replaced.
 [replaceRegexp(str, regexp, replacement)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace)  | Returns a new string with all matches of a regexp replaced by a replacement.
 All the occurrences will be replaced.
 [search(str, regexp)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/search)   | Executes a search for a match between a regular expression on 'str' String.
 Returns the index of the first match or -1 if not found.